-Whether you work from home, run a blog, or have a freelancing side hustle, or are writing your first book, you often have no choice but to suck it up and try to implement as many healthy habits as you can to help counteract the effects of prolonged office work.
+Whether you work from home, run a blog, have a freelancing side hustle, or are writing your first book, you often have no choice but to suck it up and try to implement as many healthy habits as you can to help counteract the effects of prolonged creative work.

 - The seemingly impossible feat of having to plan convenient, often portable meals and snacks that are readily available to eat at your desk/computer (and that actually taste good)

 - Tempting foods and beverages from your beloved Starbucks, the break room, or the processed food aisles of the grocery store

 - No time or motivation to get to the gym before or after getting through your work

 - That “midday slump” that causes brain fog, mental sluggishness, and difficulty focusing on tasks